data-automation-framework/docs/DocFX/index.md

         <i class="glyphicon glyphicon-transfer"></i>
         <section>
           <h2>Run anywhere</h2>
-          <p class="lead">Daf currently runs on Windows, but soon it'll run on Mac OS and Linux too.
-All you need is VS Code and a set of plugins matching your target data architecture.</p>
+          <p class="lead">Daf runs on Windows, Mac OS and Linux.
+All you need is Visual Studio Code and a set of plugins matching your target data architecture.</p>
         </section>
       </div>
     </div>